 She went into labor at the proper time, after the expected temperature drop.
 But she fought labor and shut down.
 I waited to see whether we could start her up again.
 I have a wonderful veterinarian here in Bedford, Dr. Jefferson Israel, who came by and gave her a pit shot.
 Still nothing.
 Afraid for her and the puppies, two hours later we performed a C-section and delivered the two pups.

 I brought everyone home and placed Gnatty and the babies in our whelping box.
-Gnat was relaxed enough -- probably because of the anaesthesia -- to let me plug the puppies in to get the colostrum.
+Gnat was relaxed enough -- probably because of the anesthesia -- to let me plug the puppies in to get the colostrum.
 I left the bathroom briefly to clean up the carryall and get water and food for Gnat.

 When I returned, she was out of the box and in the bathroom closet.
 For four days, I had to hold her down to nurse.
 She seemed to feel no connection to these helpless and demanding little creatures.
 She never washed them or showed them any affection, and I had to tend to the cleaning and massaging of the puppies myself.
 I almost separated her from them because I feared for their little lives; I honestly think that she allowed them to live because she knew I wanted them so badly.

 Eventually, she agreed to crawl into the box -- with her tail down -- and would let them nurse for about four minutes before jumping out.
-I starting weaning at two and one-half weeks and had them licking a slurry of meat babyfood, baby cereal, and evaporated milk off my fingers at three and one-half weeks.
+I starting weaning at two and one-half weeks and had them licking a slurry of meat baby food, baby cereal, and evaporated milk off my fingers at three and one-half weeks.
 Her milk dried up almost overnight, and she never looked back.

-When the puppies were older and wanted to play or nurse she was far too serious.
+When the puppies were older and wanted to play or nurse, she was far too serious.
 She behaved like an older bitch that wanted no part of this game.

 I didn't try to breed her again until 1992.
 At that time, I had recently finished Ch.
 Highwood's Greenlight's Oboe, a good moving dog with a nice, aggressive ring attitude.
 Young, but a proven stud, he already had a litter of five on the ground.
 But I could not manage a natural breeding, and I feared for both dogs if I got the tie.
-And Gnatty was so nasty that it was demoralizing to the young stud.
+And Gnatty was so nasty that it would have been demoralizing to the young stud.

 Well, artificial insemination did the trick.
 She didn't seem to mind the process -- and was utterly relieved that she did not to have to deal with this overzealous male.
-I A.I.ed four times, every other day, starting at her ninth day, until her slides showed that her cells had become nucleated.
+I artificially inseminated four times, every other day, starting at her ninth day, until her slides showed that her cells had become nucleated.